 HOW IS DRY EYE TREATED?

 We manage tear underproduction with a three-pronged strategy:

 - Tear Supplementation

 The mainstay of treatment for dry eyes is artificial tears, and these should always be tried first.
 The ideal tear lasts a long time and is comfortable without blurring.
 There is no one tear product that is ideal for everyone, but there are preferred choices for each type of dry eye, individualized for specific patient’s needs.
 Nighttime lubricating ointments are very useful.
 In severe cases, a lubricant can be prepared from a patient’s own serum, providing natural growth factors to the surface of the eye.

 In addition to using artificial tears, it is helpful to make the most of the tears that are being produced.
 Wrap-around or glasses with side shields (moisture chambers) help retain moisture.
 There are some simple office procedures which can be extremely helpful for dry eyes, especially “punctal occlusion”.
 This is simply a way of sealing up the tear drainage so that tears are retained on the eye.
 This is similar to placing a plug in the drain in order to help a slow-running faucet fill the kitchen sink.

 - Pharmaceutical treatment of the eyelid oils

-- Re-opening of the Meibomian Gland Ducts (where the oils exit)
+- Reopening (probing) of the meibomian gland ducts (where the oils exit)